Swath of South faces wintry mess: Snow, sleet, freezing rain

 Charlotte Douglas International Airport, the sixth busiest airport in the country, said American Airlines would reduce its operations starting Saturday evening and scattered cancellations are expected through Monday morning.
 Travelers were advised to check their flight status before heading to the airport.
 Cancellations were reported on flights from as far as the Midwest.

 Signs of a pending monster snow fall were prevalent.
-Traffic crews have been busy treating roads ahead of the storm.
+Traffic crews treated roads ahead of the storm.
 Amtrak has canceled or modified some routes because of the storm.
 And many hardware stores sold out of ice melt.